Dietitian, food lover and passionate cook.

 My practice and non-dieting approach to eating well…

-When I’m not cooking, running cooking classes or eating I work in private practice, where I help clients improve their health.
+When I’m not cooking or eating, I work in private practice, where I help clients improve their health.
 I have a personal interest in insulin resistance, diabetes, food intolerances, irritable bowel syndrome and a non-dieting approach to weight management.
 I also aim to cut through all the confusion and mixed messages out there when it comes to food and health.

 I love my role as a dietitian as I get to talk all day about food with my clients and spend the rest of my time either researching about food, thinking about food, eating food or planning my next meal!